Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-inference.md

 - Support various neural network frameworks (NNFW)

   TensorFlow, TensorFlow-Lite, Caffe2, PyTorch, and NNTrainer are the supported neural network frameworks.
 Neural network model files trained by such frameworks can be imported as filters of pipelines directly.
-  Custom filters, which are neural network models implemented directly with programming languages including C/C++ and Python, maybe imported as filters of pipelines directly as well.
+  Custom Filters, which are neural network models implemented directly with programming languages including C/C++ and Python, maybe imported as filters of pipelines directly as well.

   > [!NOTE]
   > The devices powered by Tizen OS can contain TensorFlow-Lite and NNTrainer.
 Ensure that the neural network frameworks that you want to use are installed.

 ## Prerequisites

-To enable your application to use the machine learning functionality:
+To enable your application to use the machine learning functionality, go through the following steps:

 1. To use the functions and data types of the Machine Learning Inference API, include the `<nnstreamer.h>` header file in your application: